Interested in comparative effectiveness research (CER)? Want to meet collaborators and develop grant proposals?

 - Modeling Spatiotemporal Contributors to Inter-Facility Clostridium Difficile Colitis Transmission submitted by Luke Muggy, PhD, RAND Corporation

-- Triggers for Palliative Care Engagement in Hospital-Based Settings: A Comparative Effectiveness Study submitted by Signe Peterson Flieger, PhD, MSW, Tufts University
+- Triggers for Palliative Care Engagement: A Comparative Effectiveness Study submitted by Signe Peterson Flieger, PhD, MSW, Tufts University

 - Linkage to HCV Treatment for People with Substance Use Disorders: A Comparative Effectiveness Research Study submitted by Thomas J. Stopka, PhD, Tufts University